 “China is politically on the back foot… [Should China foreclose on those loans], they would be taking over strategic assets in countries that now can’t afford to feed their people,” Andrew Small, a senior fellow at the German Marshall Fund, said to The New York Times.

 The question is whether or not China will push forward with this strategy.
 Most experts do not believe it will happen.
-Such a development would create a huge negative image for the Chinese government, essentially consolidating their position as a predatory lender.
+Such a development would create a huge negative image for the Chinese government, essentially consolidating its position as a predatory lender.
 With Beijing already being criticized for the COVID-19 outbreak, they cannot afford additional negative coverage right now.
 Plus, such a move would make other countries apprehensive about taking loans from China or about becoming a part of the BRI project.

 Countries like Pakistan, Kyrgyzstan, Sri Lanka, and a host of African nations have requested that Beijing either forgive their loans coming due this year, delay some of the payments, or simply restructure their debts.
 From the perspective of the Chinese government, forgiving loans is almost out of the question since honoring such requests would put their entire financial system under strain.

 Plus, Chinese citizens might also become angry at their government for forgiving the loans of foreign nations while they themselves are under economic distress.
-As such, Beijing is more likely to postpone or restructure most of the debts, with a few loans of extremely poor countries being forgiven.
+As such, Beijing is more likely to postpone or restructure most of the debts, with a few loans from extremely poor countries being forgiven.
 In fact, this has already started.

 In April, the government of Kyrgyzstan announced that the Chinese Communist Party (CCP) has agreed to reschedule almost US$1.7 billion in debts.
 Beijing has also delayed the debt repayment timeline of Sri Lanka by two years, with the China Development Bank extending an additional credit line of US$700 million.